wipbar/fossbeamer/README.md

 For "release builds" we use `crate2nix` to build Rust crates incrementally and in isolation.

 You can build fossbeamer for your current system using `nix-build nix -A fossbeamer`, and then invoke it via `result/bin/fossbeamer`.

-Whenever there's a change in the crate dependencies, run `crate2nix generate --all-features` to re-generate `Cargo.nix`.
+Whenever there's a change in the crate dependencies, run `crate2nix generate --all-features; treefmt` to re-generate `Cargo.nix`.

 ### Machine configuration
-A NixOS machine config is provided in `nix/configuration.nix`.
+Various NixOS machine configs are provided in `nix/configuration.nix`.
 It describes running fossbeamer in a wayland compositor, cage.

-We have two flavours, `machine-generic` and `machine-cm3`, as the CM3 variant needs to have its own bootloader.
+We have multiple flavours, depending on where they're used:

+ - `machine-bar`
+ - `machine-bornfurs`

-The system closure can be built with:
+The system toplevel can be reached via:
-`nix-build nix -A machine-generic.toplevel`
+`nix-build nix -A machine-$flavour.toplevel`

-An SD-card image can be built with:
+An SD-card image can be reached via:
-`nix-build nix -A machine-generic.sdImage`
+`nix-build nix -A machine-$flavour.sdImage`

-If you invoke the build from `x86_64-linux`, it'll cross-compile the sdcard image.
+If you invoke the build from `x86_64-linux`, it'll cross-compile.
 If you build on an `aarch64-linux` box, it'll natively compile.
-Both works.
+Both should work.

 ### VM Test
 For a smaller feedback loop, it's possible to build a script running the